vktr274/pix2pix-maps/README.md

 - `real_d_loss` is the binary crossentropy loss between the output of the discriminator when presented with the real image and the real class (tensor of ones)
 - `fake_d_loss` is the binary crossentropy loss between the output of the discriminator when presented with the generated image and the fake class (tensor of zeros)

 We also generated an image after every epoch from the validation dataset and logged it to Weights & Biases along with the input image and ground truth image.
 This was done to be able to visually inspect the quality of the generated images so the number of images generated corresponded with the number of epochs.
-The validation set was also used for model testing after training was complete - we can afford to do this because GAN models are not validated like other models that can be early stopped based on validation metrics and because image generation during training was not exhaustive of the validation set.
+The validation set was also used for model testing after training was complete - we can afford to do this because GAN models are not validated like other models that can be early stopped based on simple validation metrics and because image generation during training was not exhaustive of the validation set.
 Apart from metrics, we also saved models in h5 format every 10 epochs.
 This was done to be able to resume training from a checkpoint if the training process was interrupted.

 The first training was set to 200 epochs but the free GPU runtime on Kaggle got exhausted after 172 epochs on one of our 2 accounts.
 Thanks to the saved models, we were able to resume training from the last checkpoint on epoch 170 on a different Kaggle account.
 We decided to continue training the model for 80 more epochs making the total number of epochs 250 instead of 200.
-The training process finished successfully on the second account.
+The training process finished successfully on the second account and took around 17 hours in total to complete.

 The next training was set to 200 epochs and batch size was increased from 1 to 4.
-The final training was set to 150 epochs and batch size was increased from 4 to 10.

-The first training with the batch size set to 1 took around 17 hours in total to complete.
-The second training with a batch size of 4 took 6 hours and 47 minutes to complete.
-Finally, the third training with the batch size at 10 took 3 hours and 17 minutes to complete.
-We can see that the training time decreased as the batch size increased.
+This training took 6 hours and 47 minutes to complete.

+The following training was set to 150 epochs and batch size was increased from 4 to 10.
+This training took 3 hours and 17 minutes to complete.

+Another training was set to 200 epochs and batch size was set to 1 again.
+However, we skipped the `extract_patches` step and instead we just resized the images to 256x256 using the `resize_images` function.
+The training crashed after 160 epoch due to exceeding the RAM size on Kaggle because we increased the buffer size for shuffling to 1096.
+We continued from the last checkpoint on epoch 160.
+After the next 20 epochs the training crashed again so we had to decrease the buffer size to 256 to continue training for 20 more epochs.
+In total, this training took 4 hours and 35 minutes to complete.

+Next, we trained the model for 200 epochs with batch size set to 1.
+We skipped the `extract_patches` and used the `resize_images` function instead again.
+The PatchGAN model's patch size was set to 16 instead of 70.

 ## Evaluation